eggchoo/ShopEasy-marketing-analysis/README.md

 ---
 ## Goals for this project
 - **Increase Conversion Rates**:
-   - **Goal**: Identify factors impacting the conversion rate and provide recommendations to improve it.
-   - **Insight**: Highlight key stages where visitors drop off and suggest improvements to optimize the conversion funnel.
+   - Highlight key stages where visitors drop off and suggest improvements to optimize the conversion funnel.
 - **Enhance Customer Engagement**:
-   - **Goal**: Determine which types of content drive the highest engagement.
-   - **Insight**: Analyze interaction levels with different types of marketing content to inform better content strategies.
+   - Analyze interaction levels with different types of marketing content to inform better content strategies.
 - **Improve Customer Feedback Scores**:
-   - **Goal**: Understand common themes in customer reviews and provide actionable insights.
-   - **Insight**: Identify recurring positive and negative feedback to guide product and service improvements.
+   - Identify recurring positive and negative feedback to guide product and service improvements.
 ---
 ## Data structure
 - The dataset contains _**100 customers, 1,363 customer reviews, 4,623 customer engagement and 4,011 customer journeys over 2023 to 2025**_.